stephanbruijnis/omnext.github.io/_best_practices/mendix/Forms/16-Multiple-dataviews-with-same-datasource-microflow-within-one-form.markdown

 ---

 **Why**
-This will result in unnecessary call from your form to the Mendix Runtime.
-This will slow down the page loading.
+Avoid unnecessary calls from your form to the Mendix Runtime.
+This will slow down page loading.

 ![16.png]({{ site.url }}/assets/16.png)

 **How to fix**
-Restructure the form to avoid calling multiple times the same microflow
+Restructure the form to avoid calling multiple times the same microflow.